wp-plugins/gotmls/readme.txt

 **Premium Features:**

+* Patch wp-login to block Brute-Force attacks.
+* Check the integrity of your WordPress Core files.
 * Automatically Download Definition Updates When running a Complete Scan.
-* Check the integrity of your WordPress Core files.

-Updated June 18th
+Updated June 29th

 Register this plugin at [GOTMLS.NET](http://gotmls.net/) and get access to new definitions of "Known Threats" and added features like Automatic Removal, plus patches for specific security vulnerabilities like old versions of timthumb.
 Updated definition files can be downloaded automatically within the admin once your Key is registered.
 Otherwise, this plugin just scans for "Potential Threats" and leaves it up to you to identify and remove the malicious ones.